praneethsonu/aws-serverless-geoserver-infrastructure/README.md

 ## Getting Started

-Follow the instructions in the [Doc](https://github.com/praneethsonu/aws-serverless-geoserver-infrastructure/tree/9067ce41ad16d78e870591bdec7559e232e4432f/How%20to%20get%20started) directory to set up and deploy the infrastructure.
+Follow the instructions in the [How to get started](https://github.com/praneethsonu/aws-serverless-geoserver-infrastructure/tree/9067ce41ad16d78e870591bdec7559e232e4432f/How%20to%20get%20started) directory to set up and deploy the infrastructure.

 ## License